 Waterfront Italian-style Old Field mansion on market for $7.75 million

-A waterfront Gold Coast estate in Old Field is on the market for $7.75 million.
+A waterfront North Shore estate in Old Field is on the market for $7.75 million.
 The annual property taxes are $70,884.

 Sitting on 4½ acres, the property contains both a two-bedroom guesthouse and a one-bedroom cottage, in addition to the 10,000-square-foot palazzo.